cyonii/weather-app/README.md

 ## Live Demo

-You can check out a live demo of this application [here](https://cykalu.me/weather-app/dist/index.html)
+You can check out a live demo of this application [here](https://cykalu.me/weather-app/dist/)

+## Usage

+**To get weather update:** Type in the location you'd want to search and hit the Search button.
+The app will fetch the weather info of the given location and display it on the browser, or an error message incase of an error.

 ## Getting Started